 - Maintain your car or truck.

-If you get in an accident in the future, call closest towing service to help you recovering from the wreck.
+If you get in an accident in the future, call towing Santa Clara to help you recover from the wreck.
 This will save time and make certain you get to go home safe and sound.